edagne18/Inventory_Management_System/README.md

-# COMP 408 Web Programming Project
+# Software Engineering Project

 ## Project Overview

-This project is a web-based application developed as part of the Spring 2024 COMP 408-01 Web Programming course.
+This project is a web-based application developed as part of the Software Engineering Project.
 The project is designed to simulate an e-commerce system for managing users, groups, products, sales, and other administrative tasks.

 ### Features